Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

-\begin{remark} We would like to point out here that this is not the best result for this case.
-For technical reasons, which will be clear from the proof, we have only been able to prove it for $\mu = \delta_1$.
-Also, the result is unsatisfactory as it is not a centered limit as in the other two cases.
-However, we note that we now capture the right constant for the \emph{logarithmic correction}. \end{remark}
+\begin{remark} We would like to point out here that for the ABC, we have been able to prove the centred limit only for $\mu = \delta_1$.
+For technical reasons which will be clear from the proof, the general case may give a different result.
+See Remark~\ref{Rem:remark_on_Mn} for more detail. \end{remark}